-One of the major initiatives taken by Greater Chennai Corporation under Smart City Project is replacing of existing sodium vapour lamps with LED lights.
-LED based lighting system has become a popular substitute for low voltage lighting.
-LEDs are favored over incandescent bulb or CFL as LEDs convert far more of their energy in to light.
+One of the major initiatives taken by Greater Chennai Corporation under Smart City Project is replacing of existing Sodium Vapour lamps with LED lights.
+LED based lighting system has become a popular substitute for low voltage brighter lighting.
+LEDs are favored over incandescent bulb or CFL as LEDs convert far more of their energy into light.
 For instance, substantial amount of energy is wasted as heat in bulbs.
-Increased efficiency means a drop in withdrawal from the grid or that batteries will last much longer maintaining the brightness.
+Increased efficiency means a drop in withdrawal from the grid or the batteries will last much longer maintaining the brightness.
 The expected lifetime of LEDs is over 10 lakh running hours.
-To top it off, the maintenance cost is negligible, as it operates at a very low voltage.
+To top it all, the maintenance cost is negligible, as it operates at a very low voltage.

 Chennai is the pioneer city in India for converting sodium vapor lamps into LED lights.
-Greater Chennai Corporation’s vision is to replace the sodium vapor lamps into LED Lights and it is our prime responsibility to ensure that Chennai City is lighted and illuminated during night hours.
-Illuminated city areas beautify the location and also it is the proven track record that anti-social activities had drastically reduced by improving the coverage of lightning.
-In this project, total number of 1772 sodium vapor lamps will be replaced into LED lights.
-Considering the cost involved in the street lights, GCC feels that installing energy saving lights is the need of the hour.
+Greater Chennai Corporation’s vision to replace the Sodium Vapor lamps with LED lights has been materialized.
+The prime focus and responsibility is to ensure that Chennai City is lighted and illuminated during night hours.
+Illuminated city areas beautify the location.
+It is a proven track record that anti-social activities had drastically reduced by improving the coverage of lighting.
+In this project, total number of 1772 Sodium Vapor lamps have been replaced by LED lights in the ABD region of T. Nagar.
+Considering the cost involved in the street lights, GCC feels that the installation of energy saving lights is the need of the hour.

 Greater Chennai Corporation has successfully delivered the job as promised.
 The project has been completed successfully & currently the maintenance period is underway.

 According to statistics, a total number of 1772 LED lights have been supplied and fitted.

 An estimated amount of Rs 41,8,000 will be saved per year